Bill Ewing

-William R. Ewing is an American director, producer, screenwriter and president of Every Tribe Entertainment and Bearing Fruit Entertainment.
+William R. Ewing is an American film director, producer, screenwriter and actor.
+Ewing is president of Every Tribe Entertainment and Bearing Fruit Entertainment.

 Career

-Ewing began his career as an actor then joined Sony Pictures in 1986 and was named director of production services in 1987.
-He was promoted to Vice President in 1988 and later to Senior Vice President after Sony's acquisition of Columbia Pictures.
+Ewing began his career as an actor before joining Sony Pictures in 1986.
+He was named Director of Production Services in 1987.
+Ewing was promoted to Vice President in 1988 and later to Senior Vice President after Sony's acquisition of Columbia Pictures.

 He supervised production of over 100 films, including A League of Their Own, My Girl, Groundhog Day, In the Line of Fire, Little Women, Air Force One, Men in Black, The Patriot, Charlie's Angels, etc. He served as Senior Vice President of Production and Administration for 15 years, with his final productions including Spider-Man, Adaptation, Stuart Little 2, and Men in Black II.

-In 2001 he left Sony to found Every Tribe Entertainment and the non-profit Bearing Fruit Entertainment as organizations to brings the message of the Bible to life through media including films, documentaries, television commercials, radio and print advertisements, books and video.
+In 2001, he left Sony to found Every Tribe Entertainment and the non-profit Bearing Fruit Entertainment as Christian media groups.

 Personal life

-Bill Ewing lives in Los Angeles with his wife Susan McIver, and is the father of singer and actor Blake McIver Ewing.
+Bill Ewing lives in Los Angeles with his wife Susan McIver.
+He is the father of singer and actor Blake McIver Ewing.